 Yesterday I attended an event called ‘Make Art Work, art at the age of disruption’.
 It’s composed of 2-panel discussions, each 90 minutes long.
 After 4 hours of sitting in the conference hall, I had a mixed feeling: On the positive side, I felt lucky to be surrounded by important players in the art world, including the direction of ARCO and museum directors, foundation managers, and private collectors.
-On the negative side, I felt sad for the fact that during 3hour intensive talk, no one has mentioned artists, the most crucial player in the production of art.
+On the negative side, I felt sad for the fact that during the 3hour intensive talk, no one has mentioned artists, the most crucial player in the production of art.
 All they talked about was the collection, economy, art market.

 Power and capacity

 Carlos Urroz, the director of ARCO, mentioned that he thought nowadays gallery were becoming more like agents.
 But I am having the opposite opinion: I think gallery owners are more like resellers, a distanced partner, that’s why more and more artists need agents.
 Why reseller?
 You have more than one resellers, actually the more the better.
 But you work with exclusively one agent.
 Why this matter?
-I will mention below.
+I will mention it below.

 In another way, it’s like Huawei.
 Huawei overtook Ericsson in 2012 as the largest telecommunications equipment manufacturer in the world and overtook Apple in 2018 as the second-largest manufacturer of smartphones in the world.
 When it was just a producer of phone switches in 1987, it was not important.
 The moment Huawei made its own brand, as an independent innovator, that’s when the world knows its name.
 Now Huawei takes market shares from Samsung and Apple and gets invited to play at the big boys’ table.
-I believe artists can learn from major manufacturers from the world and see which strategies you can use in your art business.
+I believe artists can learn from major manufacturers from the world and see which strategies they can use in their art business.

 Full rejection isn’t a good choice